psrenergy-docs/sddp-release-notes/docs/sddp18.1-release-notes.md

 A new representation allows modeling **loss of stored energy over time** within a stage due to unintentional discharge.

-- Available in all time resolutions.
+- Available in all chronological time resolutions.
 - A loss factor is applied to the battery’s useful storage (current storage minus minimum storage), producing energy loss regardless of active battery usage.

 ### ♻️ Battery: cycling (throughput) representation